hiiamboris/red-wiki/REBOL-Core-Users-Guide:--A-walkthrough-with-Red.md

 print join $11 " dollars"
 ```

-There is no `money!` dataype in Red.
+There is no `money!` datatype in Red.
 Change $11 to 11 for example to run.

 ### 2.3 Form
 There is no money type in Red.
 Change $1.50 to 1.50 to run examples.